About This Statistic

 Although the phenomenon profits greatly from the technological advances of the 21st century, as well as from the cultural flexibility of today’s workforce, FDI has a long history, going back to the colonial empires.
 Not without critics, FDI is generally believed to bring advantages to the investing company, such as access to new markets and decreased costs of labor, materials and production facilities.
 The local economy can benefit from an infusion of capital, access to new technologies and engagement of native labor pool.
 There are three recognized types of foreign direct investment, namely horizontal FDI, platform FDI and vertical FDI, along with various methods of implementing the investment itself.
 FDI considered by many one of the motors of worldwide economic growth.

 U.S. foreign investment abroad has seen a dramatic growth in the past decades.
 In fact, the United States topped a ranking of the leading countries worldwide in terms of direct investment outflows, worth almost 300 billion U.S. dollars in 2015 alone.
 Multinational American corporations, especially focused on manufacturing, have largely invested in facilities overseas, due to financial benefits.
 However, a large share of these corporations focuses toward not only supplying the U.S. market, but also the local markets in which they operate.
-In 2015, the country that received the largest amount of U.S. foreign investment was the Netherlands, with a little almost 860 billion U.S. dollars, followed by the United Kingdom and Luxembourg.
-Overall, the total amount of U.S. dollars invested in European states that year reached 2.95 trillion, compared to 1.21 trillion U.S. dollars a decade prior.
+In 2016, the country that received the largest amount of U.S. foreign investment was the Netherlands, with a little almost 850 billion U.S. dollars, followed by the United Kingdom and Luxembourg.
+Overall, the total amount of U.S. dollars invested in European states that year reached 3.17 trillion U.S. dollars compared to 1.4 trillion U.S. dollars a decade prior.